Shortest Paths without a Map, but with an Entropic Regularizer: Introduction

-\paragraph{Our methods.} Our techniques are based on the method of online mirror descent with entropic regularization that was pioneered by Bubeck et al.~\cite{BCLLM18,BCLL19} in the context of the $k$-server problem and metrical task systems, and further explored in this context in a number of recent papers~\cite{CL19,EL21,BC21}.
-It is known that layered graph traversal is equivalent to its special case where the input graph is a tree~\cite{FFKRRV91}.
-Based on this reduction, we reduce width $k$ layered graph traversal to a problem that we name the (depth $k$) \emph{evolving tree game}.
-In this game, one player, representing the algorithm, occupies a (non-root) leaf in an evolving rooted, edge weighted, bounded degree tree of depth $\le k$.
-Its opponent, the adversary, is allowed to change the metric and topology of the tree using the following repertoire of operations: ($i$) increase the weight of an edge incident to a leaf; ($ii$) delete a leaf and the incident edge, and smooth the tree at the parent if its degree is now $2$;\footnote{Smoothing is the reverse operation of subdividing.
+\paragraph{\bf Evolving Tree Game} In this game (defined formally in Section~\ref{sec: evolving tree}), one player, representing the algorithm, must occupy a leaf in an evolving edge-weighted tree.
+Intuitively, the leaves correspond to the nodes in the current layer of the layered graph traversal instance.
+Another player, the adversary, is allowed to change the metric and topology of the tree using the following repertoire of operations: ($i$) continuously increase the weight of an edge incident to a leaf (see Fig.~\ref{fig:growth}); ($ii$) delete a leaf and the incident edge, and smooth the tree at the parent if its degree is now $2$ (see Fig.~\ref{fig:delete});\footnote{Smoothing is the reverse operation of subdividing.
 In other words, smoothing is merging the two edges incident to a degree $2$ node.
-We maintain w.l.o.g. the invariant that the tree has no degree $2$ node.} ($iii$) create two (or more) new leaves and connect them with weight $0$ edges to an existing leaf whose combinatorial depth is strictly smaller than $k$.
+We maintain w.l.o.g. the invariant that the tree has no degree $2$ node.} ($iii$) create two (or more) new leaves and connect them with weight $0$ edges to an existing leaf whose combinatorial depth is strictly smaller than $k$ (see Fig.~\ref{fig:fork}).
 The algorithm may move from leaf to leaf at any time, incurring \emph{movement cost} equal to the weight of the path between the leaves.
 If the algorithm occupies a leaf at the endpoint of a growing weight edge, it pays the increase in weight.
 We call this the {\em service cost} of the algorithm.
 If the algorithm occupies a leaf that is being deleted, it must move to a different leaf prior to the execution of the topology change.
-If the algorithm occupies a leaf that is being converted into an internal node (because new leaves are appended to it), the algorithm must move to a leaf after the execution of the topology change.
 At the end of the game, the total (movement + service) cost of the algorithm is compared against the adversary's cost, which is the weight of the lightest root-to-leaf path.\footnote{In fact, our algorithm can handle also the operation of reducing the weight of an edge, under the assumption that this operation incurs on both players a cost equal to the reduction in weight, if performed at their location.}